dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

 ```
 dji2mav::MavHeartbeat::getInstance()->sendHeartbeat(gcsIdx);
 ```
 The send buffer of heartbeat module is particular.
-So it is safe to be called in another thread and it is recommanded to do so.
+So it is safe to be called in a thread that periodically send heartbeat and it is recommanded to do so.

 #### 3. Update Sensors Data
 The sending process of sensors data is similar to the heartbeat module.
 To update the data, please use setters.
 All the data are stored inside the relative sensor class.

 Take ROS platform as an example.
 Since all the sensors data are published to specific topics, we can update data in the callback function:
 ```
 void locPosCB(const dji_sdk::LocalPosition &msg) {